Introduction to Microsoft VBScript (Visual Basic Script): VBScript Tutorial #1

 Important to Know:

 We have just seen the implementation of VBScript code in the HTML file.
 However, VBScript in QTP is not placed inside the HTML tags.
 It is saved with an extension ‘.vbs’ and is executed by the QTP Execution Engine.

-To understand the practical implementation of VBScript in terms of QTP, you must know variables, constants, etc. and I will cover that in my upcoming tutorials and for time being, I just want to show you the VBScript code with the concept of an external file.
+To understand the practical implementation of VBScript in terms of QTP, you must know variables, constants, etc. and I will cover that in my upcoming tutorials for time being, I just want to show you the VBScript code with the concept of an external file.

 VBScript in External File:

 <html> <head> <script type=”text/vbscript” src=”nameofthefile.vbs”> </script> </head> <body> variable1 = 22 variable2 = 21 subtraction = variable1 - variable2 document.write (“subtraction of 2 numbers is” & subtraction) </body> </html>

-To access this code from an external source, save this code in a text file with an extension “.vbs”.
+To access this code from an external source, save this code in a text file with the extension “.vbs”.